deohayer/argapp/README.md

 Instances of this class are internally converted to `argparse.ArgumentParser`:
  * Any `App` will provide the help message mechanism via an automatic argument `"-h, --help"`.<br>
    The default generation from argparse is not used, but the differences are small and mostly related to style.
- * If `apps` not empty, the `App` will provide the sub-commands mechanism via an automatic argument `"CMD"`.<br>
+ * If `apps` not empty, the `App` will provide the subcommands mechanism via an automatic argument `"CMD"`.<br>
    Under the hood, `argparse.ArgumentParser.add_subparsers` is used to add the commands.

 #### Example

 There are several best practices to follow:
- * Sub-class `App` to customize the construction or execution.
+ * subclass `App` to customize the construction or execution.
  * Create `App` instances inside the `App` that will contain it (that is, in `App.__init__`).

-Below is `argapp.py` which features a main application with two sub-commands.
+Below is `argapp.py` which features a main application with two subcommands.

 ```python
 #!/usr/bin/env python3